 Metropolitan District Mill Levy Information

-2014: District’s voters approved the current bond mill levy, incurring debt in the form of General Obligation Bonds.
+2014: District’s voters approved the current bond mill levy, incurring debt in the form of General Obligation Bonds to be paid off in December 2024.

 2015-17: Bond money used for Ranch House, Community Center, and Dakota Lodge renovations, new community entrance signs, playgrounds, and park improvements.